Hawthorn Bancshares (NASDAQ:HWBK) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of Hawthorn Bancshares (NASDAQ:HWBK) in a report published on Tuesday morning.
-The firm issued a buy rating on the financial services provider’s stock.
+StockNews.com started coverage on shares of Hawthorn Bancshares (NASDAQ:HWBK – Get Rating) in a note issued to investors on Wednesday.
+The brokerage set a “buy” rating on the financial services provider’s stock.

-Hawthorn Bancshares (NASDAQ:HWBK) last released its quarterly earnings data on Friday, January 28th.
-The financial services provider reported $0.90 EPS for the quarter.
-Hawthorn Bancshares had a return on equity of 16.63% and a net margin of 27.86%.
+Hawthorn Bancshares (NASDAQ:HWBK – Get Rating) last posted its quarterly earnings data on Friday, January 28th.
+The financial services provider reported $0.90 earnings per share for the quarter.
 The firm had revenue of $18.78 million for the quarter.

-A number of large investors have recently added to or reduced their stakes in the business.
-River Oaks Capital LLC acquired a new position in Hawthorn Bancshares during the fourth quarter worth $586,000.
-PL Capital Advisors LLC raised its stake in shares of Hawthorn Bancshares by 1.6% in the fourth quarter.
-PL Capital Advisors LLC now owns 317,666 shares of the financial services provider’s stock valued at $8,240,000 after acquiring an additional 4,936 shares in the last quarter.
-Alliancebernstein L.P. raised its stake in shares of Hawthorn Bancshares by 39.5% in the fourth quarter.
-Alliancebernstein L.P. now owns 183,924 shares of the financial services provider’s stock valued at $4,771,000 after acquiring an additional 52,067 shares in the last quarter.
-Dimensional Fund Advisors LP raised its stake in shares of Hawthorn Bancshares by 2.0% in the third quarter.
-Dimensional Fund Advisors LP now owns 167,959 shares of the financial services provider’s stock valued at $3,890,000 after acquiring an additional 3,352 shares in the last quarter.
-Finally, Millennium Management LLC acquired a new stake in shares of Hawthorn Bancshares in the second quarter valued at $2,137,000.
-Institutional investors own 32.90% of the company’s stock.
+Hawthorn Bancshares had a net margin of 27.86% and a return on equity of 16.63%.

 Hawthorn Bancshares, Inc operates as a bank holding company, which provides banking services to individual and corporate customers through its subsidiary, Hawthorn Bank.
 It offers checking and savings accounts, internet banking, debit cards, certificates of deposit, brokerage services, personal loans, installment loans, trust services, credit related insurance, and safe deposit boxes.